Food for Thought

-Food for Thought had built a loyal following in store, but the brand needed to work harder as they moved online.
+Food for Thought had built a loyal following in store, but moving online meant the brand needed to work harder beyond the shop.

-The shop is built on a simple idea.
-Reduce waste, cut out unnecessary chemicals and make everyday products easier to refill.
-But the existing identity didn’t quite capture the personality behind it or make the process feel as easy and inviting as it is in person.
+The business is built on a simple idea: reduce waste, cut out unnecessary chemicals and make everyday products easier to refill.
+The existing identity expressed the purpose, but not quite the energy of Kerry, Alice and the experience customers found in person.

-The new identity brings that to life.
-A bold brand mark, expressive colour and a set of graphic assets that reflect the refill process and the people behind it.
-Everything was designed to work across the shop and online, with a simple asset library and templates to keep things consistent.
+A bold brandmark, expressive colour and a set of graphic assets brought that personality forward.
+The system was designed to work across the shop and online, with a practical asset library and templates that made consistent day-to-day use easier.

-The result is a brand that feels more like Food for Thought.
-More open, more engaging and better set up to grow beyond the shop, while staying true to what made it work in the first place.
+The result is a brand that feels more like Food for Thought: clearer, more engaging and better equipped to grow beyond the shop without losing what made it work in the first place.

 Previous